skaushikv3/Q-A-python-web-application/README.md

    upon user login the create post and view user post will be visible.

-   the search bar can be used to search a kwyword against the post titel or post description
+   the search bar can be used to search a keyword against the post titel or post description

+   edit and delit option will be visible upon login to the post or answer posted by the logined user.

+   the posted by name in post and in answer can be used to search the respective username or tag and results will be shown accordingly